stefank17/web-scraping/README.md

 Feel free to contribute

-Use this at your own risk, I am not liable to any damage this can make"# web-scraping"
+Use this at your own risk, I am not liable to any damage this can make